-IFRS 13 - Fair Value Measurement establishes a single source of guidance for fair value measurements for financial reporting purposes and also requires enhanced disclosures.
+IFRS 13 - Fair Value Measurement establishes a single source of guidance for fair value measurements for financial reporting purposes and also requires enhanced disclosures in both annual and interim financial statements.
 The standard is effective for annual periods beginning on or after January 1, 2013.